Bloomington (film): Reception

 Lesbian media site After Ellen called Bloomington a "sexy and offbeat" and "fantastic little drama."
 The review notes that "Compared to other teacher-student romances that we’ve seen on the lesbian screen, including Mädchen in Uniform and the more recent Loving Annabelle, this is far more above-board," meaning that Jackie is a legal adult.

 Queer website Autostraddle complains that by the end of the movie "nothing’s resolved and the Pandora’s box of issues that was opened in this relationship hasn’t been acknowledged by either party", adding that the action takes place "in a world where subtlety is not a concept that exists".

-Legacy

-More than a decade after Bloomingtons release, it is still finding new fans – and new critics – as people continue to discover the film via DVD or Amazon Prime.
-A fan-generated YouTube video that features a montage of clips of the most romantic scenes from the film, set to music, has been viewed 3.5 million times.

-The fact that the film ends with the two principal characters going their separate ways has led some fans to hope for a Bloomington 2 – there is even a Facebook group called WE WANT Bloomington 2 and the call is repeated many times on social media.
-But, in truth, there is no indication that creator Fernanda Cardoso ever planned a follow-up film.
-In a behind-the-scenes feature on the DVD, Cardoso says that she’s working on the script for a horror film.